What is agenesis of the corpus callosum?

 What is the outcome with agenesis of the corpus callosum?

-Some children with agenesis of the corpus callosum have only mild learning difficulties.
-Intelligence in the child may be normal.
-Other children may have severe handicaps such as cerebral palsy, severe intellectual or learning disabilities, autism or seizures.
+Some children with agenesis of the corpus callosum have a normal outcome, and some have only mild learning difficulties.
+Other children may have severe disabilities such as cerebral palsy, intellectual or learning disabilities, autism, and/or seizures.
 Whether a child has these symptoms or difficulties depends partly on whether other brain development problems are detected on MRI and whether there is a problem with the child’s chromosomes.

 Throughout childhood, the nerve fibers of the corpus callosum continue to grow and become more efficient, even through the teenage years.
 At this phase in their development, children with a normally formed corpus callosum make progress in their abstract reasoning and problem solving, and their social skills mature.
 A child with agenesis of the corpus callosum may keep up with his or her peers until this age; however, they may begin to fall behind in schoolwork and social functioning.
 Therefore, the symptoms of agenesis of the corpus callosum can become more evident as a child grows into adolescence and young adulthood.

 How serious is the agenesis of the corpus callosum in my fetus?

 If your doctor sees a problem with the corpus callosum, they may refer you for several tests, if these have not already been done.
 These include a more detailed ultrasound (often times called “Level II ultrasound” or “Fetal Survey”), amniocentesis (to look at the genetic makeup of your fetus, and to look for any signs of infection), and fetal magnetic resonance imaging (Fetal MRI).